GENERAL PROGRAM DETAILS

 If I don’t have a 3.0 GPA in my bachelor’s degree, can I still apply?

 The MEPN program is highly competitive.
 UC Irvine’s Graduate Division requires a 3.0 GPA in your bachelor’s degree for admission.
 Students applying to the program with a GPA under 3.0 require an exception from the School of Nursing in order to be admitted.
+This exception process is completed by the School of Nursing and does not require any additional submission from the applicant.
 One factor taken into account for the exception is the GPA in a graduate degree.
 We are also looking at healthcare volunteer experience and work activities, leadership, etc. While exceptions are rare, if you feel you are an exceptional candidate, you are welcome to apply.

 I did not receive a 3.0 GPA during my undergraduate studies.
 If I retake my prerequisites, will this increase my chances of admission?